Constraining black hole parameters with the precessing jet nozzle of M87*: Spherical orbits

-As demonstrated earlier, the ISCO serves as a connection between the stable and unstable circular orbits.
+As demonstrated earlier, the ISSO serves as a connection between the stable and unstable spherical orbits.
 In this subsection, our attention will be directed towards these special orbits characterized by a non-zero tilt angle $\zeta$.